NachoColl/landingpage.services.docs/docs-source/source/index.html.md

 Code | Meaning
 ---------- | -------
-200 | The call was executed correctly.
+200 | The call was executed correctly
-400 | Bad Request -- Check your request parameters.
+400 | Bad Request -- Check your request parameters
 401 | Unauthorized -- Check your API key
-403 | Forbidden / Too Many Requests -- Slow down!
+403 | Forbidden -- Check your credits or bounce/complaint ratios
-404 | Not Found -- Your API key is valid but there is no related user on our servers.
-405 | Method Not Allowed -- You tried to access with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 409 | Conflict -- Check for already existing values (e.g. already existing Contact (email)) 410 | Gone -- The requested object has been removed 418 | I'm a teapot
+404 | Not Found -- Your API key is valid but there is no related user on our servers 405 | Method Not Allowed -- You tried to access with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 409 | Conflict -- Check for already existing values (e.g. already existing Contact (email)) 410 | Gone -- The requested object has been removed 418 | I'm a teapot
 429 | Too Many Requests -- Slow down!
 500 | Internal Server Error -- We had a problem with our server.
-Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
-Please try again later.
+Try again later 503 | Service Unavailable -- We're temporarially offline for maintanance.
+Please try again later

 <br/><br/>